Babworth House: Hordern family

-One of Anthony Hordern's sons was Samuel Hordern (1849–1909).
-His eldest son, (Sir) Samuel Hordern (1879–1956) acquired Mount Adelaide on the Darling Point ridge and created a vast new residence and landscaped setting in a Federation Arts and Crafts style (c.
-1912): formal stairways descended from the porte cochere to sunken gardens and grottoes distinguished by an important botanic collection.
-Known as Babworth House (or Hall), this great estate was designed by architects Morrow and De Putron, who also designed nearby Hopewood House (1914) on the point for his brother Lebbeus.
-Sir Samuel also resided at Retford Park, Bowral; Lady (Charlotte) Hordern took a keen interest in both gardens.
-The site was graded to form a series of garden platforms and enclosures descending to a rose garden, herbaceous border, and oak glade under-planted with bluebells.
-For just over 40 years Babworth House was Samuel Hordern's family home.
-Built on exactly the same spot as the earlier Mount Adelaide and replicating its orientation, the main aspect of the house faced north-east towards Double Bay.

 The Hordern family, descendants of Anthony (1788–1869) and Ann Hordern, who established a Sydney retailing dynasty exemplified by Anthony Hordern & Sons Palace Emporium, created many celebrated gardens around their residences.
 One of Anthony Hordern's sons was Samuel Hordern (1849–1909).
 His eldest son, (Sir) Samuel Hordern (1879–1956) acquired Mount Adelaide on the Darling Point ridge and created a vast new residence and landscaped setting in an Arts and Crafts style (c.
 1912): formal stairways descended from the porte cochere to sunken gardens and grottoes distinguished by an important botanic collection.
-Known as Babworth House, this great estate was designed by architects Morrow and De Putron, who also designed nearby Hopewood House (1914) for his brother Lebbeus.
+Known as Babworth House, this great estate was designed by the architectural firm of Morrow and De Putron, which also designed nearby Hopewood House (1914) for his brother Lebbeus.
 Sir Samuel also resided at Retford Park, Bowral; Lady Hordern took a keen interest in both gardens.
 The site was graded to form a series of garden platforms and enclosures descending to a rose garden, herbaceous border, and oak glade under-planted with bluebells.

 The furnishings of Babworth House, like the house itself, reflected an eclectic choice of style and period but of high quality, a mixture of antique and reproduction furniture and ornaments, much of it purchased overseas.
 From the onset of his father's last illness in 1906 until 1926 when the company was sold to private investors, Samuel II was the governing director of Anthony Hordern and Sons.
 Despite his many commitments to the family business and associated boards and organisations, he was also active in recreational and sporting pursuits, agricultural interests and philanthropic causes.